dbbnrl/blog-11ty/src/posts/kittypi-part2-door.md

 we'll zoom in on each of them in a minute.
 First, we can observe a few things about the rest of the components:

-* 4 AA batteries yields 6V, which is very close enough to the Raspberry Pi's 5V supply and input/output voltage.
-That's promising.
+* 4 AA batteries yields 6 Volts, which appears to be regulated to 5V ^[Based on measurements of some of the output wires.] on the control board.
+The Raspberry Pi uses 3.3V for its Input / Output (I/O) pins, so we'll have to keep that difference in mind.
 * The left hinge has wires running into it --- we'll explore this later.
 * There are 12 wires coming out of the Control Board:  A common ground connected to the negative battery terminal (and several other places), a wire to